rentpath/mobile_pagination/README.md

 The resulting pagination links will now contain `/?slide=2, /?slide=3` to suit your custom url structure.
 The default page_key is 'page'.

+### Overrides

-If you don't like list items, you can also override the MobilePagination::Templates.
+If you don't like list items, you will need to override `MobilePagination::Templates`

 Just add this to the bottom of one of your view helpers:

 ```ruby
 module MobilePagination